 On-campus students are required to attend graduation rehearsal and commencement exercises to receive their diplomas.
 Permission to graduate in absentia must be granted by the Academic Affairs Office and filed in the student's academic records in the Registrar's Office.
-Online students are not required to attend but are encouraged to do so
+Online students are not required to attend but are encouraged to do so.

 In order to participate in the May commencement, students must complete all graduation requirements two weeks prior to dress rehearsal.
-No classes needed for graduation may be deferred after the spring semester.
+Courses needed for graduation (except the travel portion of EMS 417, with professorial approval) may be deferred after the spring semester.